9erson/bytebles/courses/First Byte at Python/Lesson 1 - The IPO Model.md

 ## Input

 Let's now look at the Input part of the IPO model.
 We will do this by looking at the `input` function in Python.
-The input function allows users to provide data to the program at runtime, making the program more versatile and user-friendly.
+The input function allows users to provide data to the program at ==runtime==, making the program more versatile and user-friendly.
 It displays a prompt message, waits for the user to enter a value, and returns it as text.
 We can then concatenate text to display personalized messages that include the user's input.
 For example:

+> [!info] Runtime
+> In programming, "runtime" refers to the period during which a program is being executed or running.
+In the context of the Input part of the IPO model in Python, "runtime" refers to the time when the program is running and waiting for user input.

 ```python
 name = input("Enter your name: ")